 How to Race Night using Money

 Here we will demonstrate how to organise a fundraising race night with the Money method which is used in the United Kingdom and Ireland and common in New Zealand and some states of the USA, Canada, and Australia.
 We will illustrate how you can raise £1500 in just a couple of hours starting with absolutely nothing.
-We shall assume that we are planning on purchasing a 'premium' virtual snail race night with 8 races.
+We shall assume that we are planning on purchasing a race night kit with 8 races.
 Hold on to your hats 'cos here we go. . .

 Sources of Funds